The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Proportionality in Ordinal PB

 \section{Proportionality in Ordinal PB}

 Until now, we have focused on cardinal ballots.
 In the following we consider ordinal ballots and proportionality requirements for such ballots.

-\citet{AzLe21} is the main reference here.
+\citet{AzLe21} is the main reference for this case.
 In their work, they generalise proportionality concepts for multi-winner voting with strict ordinal ballots, to the setting of PB with weak ordinal ballots.
 These concepts are all based on the idea of solid coalitions, the counterpart of cohesive groups when agents submit ordinal ballots.

 \begin{definition}[Solid Coalition] Let $I = \tuple{\projSet, c, b}$ be an instance and $\profile = (\succsim_i)_{i \in \agentSet}$ a profile of weak ordinal ballots.
 Given a subset of projects $P \subseteq \projSet$, a group of voters $N \subseteq \projSet$ is a \emph{$P$-solid coalition} if for all voters $i \in N$ and projects $p \in P$, we have $p \succsim_i p'$ for all $p' \in \projSet \setminus P$. \end{definition}